Advertisers and Privacy Changes: 3 Things You Need to Do Today

 Then use your knowledge about your customers to optimize ad targeting and deliver highly relevant ads.

 For instance, LinkedIn offers incredible options for account-based marketing (ABM), allowing ad targeting based on demographic and firmographic knowledge of your ideal customers.
 And Reddit is a promising platform for contextual advertising, allowing you to place ads in thousands of ‘subreddits’ (communities) organized around specific interests.
-These capabilities remain unaffected by the iOS14 update.
+These capabilities remain unaffected by the latest technology updates and will likely see further innovation and adoption in the coming years.l

 Closing thoughts